montlebalm/montlebalm.github.io/_posts/2022-11-25-programming-journal.md

 ---
 title: "Programming Journal"
 layout: single
-summary: "A stream of this and that learned while programming for fun and profit"
+summary: "A bit of this and that learned while programming for fun and profit."
 ---

 ## 10/12/22 - Type checking props with `forwardRef`